Masoud Motasaddi Zarandy

 Mansoureh Adel Ghahraman

 Executive Manager & Designer:

-The Auditory and Vestibular Research Journal has been accepted for inclusion in Scopus.
+The Auditory and Vestibular Research Journal is now indexed by Scopus.
 See Here.

 Auditory and Vestibular Research is the official scientific quarterly double blind peer-reviewed publication of Tehran University of Medical Sciences, Iran.
 It is supported by Iranian Association of Audiology and Iranian Society of Otolaryngology, Head and Neck Surgery.

 The aim of this journal is to provide the clinicians and researchers with the major clinical and basic science contributions in audiology.
 AVR provides readers with latest findings in clinical, educational, experimental, pediatric, geriatric, industrial, and rehabilitative audiology and auditory and vestibular neuroscience.
 It accepts original research papers in the form of full-length papers, letters to the Editor, reviews, and case-reports.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.